-Parking density for office/retail/commercial property shall consist of one (1) on- or off-street parking stall for every one thousand (1000) square feet of floor area, or one (1) space for each 1.5 employees, which ever is larger.
-This is consistent with the City of Lawrence Code for parking, Group 17.
+Parking density for office/retail/commercial property shall consist of one (1) on- or off-street parking stall for every five hundred (500) square feet of floor area, or one (1) space for each 1.5 employees, which ever is larger.
+For food related uses, the requirement shall be 1 space per 250 square feet of space.
+This is consistent with the 1966 City of Lawrence Code for parking, Group 17.
 Accessible parking stalls will be provided in accordance with the Americans with Disabilities Act Accessibility Guidelines (ADAAG).
+It is estimated that there will be 46,500 square feet of retail space and 24,500 square feet of office space for an estimated parking requirement of 348 spaces.

 Parking density for residential property shall consist of one (1) on- or off-street parking stall for every residential unit.
-This is consistent with the City of Lawrence Code for parking, Group 2-F. Accessible parking stalls will be provided in accordance with the Americans with Disabilities Act Accessibility Guidelines (ADAAG).
+For units with 2 bedrooms or more, 2 spaces per unit.
+This is consistent with the 1966 City of Lawrence Code for parking, Group 2-F. Accessible parking stalls will be provided in accordance with the Americans with Disabilities Act Accessibility Guidelines (ADAAG).